Team-GhostLand/GhostLand7/README.md

 ## Changelogs:

+### 7b26
+- Created a resourcepack for numismatics and railways navigator

 ### 7b25
 - Added a `technical.conf` server-side config despite us not using it for anything becasue - apparently - EasyAuth cannot generate any new config files, if there are files present already (but also cannot start unless all files are present)